OmengU/quap/documentation/documentation.typ

 }, [name, points, timeLimit])
 ```
 ]
 Next to the Component for displaying the information about the Question there is another one showing all the Options.
-This Component uses the `array.map()` function to display one Component for each option, where the Option title can be changed (in the edit view), be marked as correct, or be deleted.
-As it would be extremely difficult to manage the state of the Options through that many layers of Components, the `useContext()` Hook is used on the main Component of the editquestion route.
-This hook provides an elegant way to share data across various components within an application, eliminating the need for "prop drilling" (Passing Props through multiple layers).
+This Component uses the `array.map()` function to display one Component for each Option, where the Option title can be changed (in the edit view), be marked as correct, or be deleted.
+As it would be extremely difficult to manage the state of the Options through that many layers of Components, the `useContext()` Hook is used on the main Component of the `editquestion` route.
+This Hook provides an elegant way to share data across various Components within an application, eliminating the need for "prop drilling" (Passing Props through multiple layers).
 A Context can be thought of as a container, which is accessible anywhere within the Component tree.
 When a Component needs a specific piece of data, useContext allows it to directly tap into that Context, retrieving the current value.
 In this example, the Hook is used to store all Option in an array of objects.
 For this, the TypeScript Index signature is used.
 This allows the developer to define a key for each entry in the array similar to a dictionary in other languages.
 The following shows the signature of the state used here: `{ [key: string]: OptionDto; }`.
 The key in this example is the ID of an Option.
 Existing Options are loaded into the State as follows:
 #code-snippet(caption: "Load Options into Context State")[
 ```ts
 const [options, setOptions] = useState<{ [key: string]: OptionDto }>(() => {